-McGill Library is partnering with BCI and coalition of 17 other Quebec universities to implement three digital platforms including a unified catalogue.
+McGill Library is partnering with BCI and coalition of 17 other Quebec universities to implement three digital platforms including a shared, bilingual discovery tool.

 McGill Library is partnering with the Bureau de coopération interuniversitaire (BCI) and a coalition of 17 other Quebec universities to provide the Quebec scholarly community with access to three digital platforms:

-- A unified catalogue or shared Library Services Platform (LSP) - phased roll out summer 2020: A unified catalogue providing access to more than 20 million documents across the 18 collections and supported by OCLC's WorldShare Management Services (WorldCat).
-The LSP will be a single portal for searching, accessing and requesting documents from Quebec universities.
+- A unified, bilingual catalogue/discovery tool or Library Services Platform (LSP) - phased roll out summer 2020: A unified catalogue and discovery tool named Sofia provides access to more than 20 million documents across the 18 collections and supported by OCLC's WorldShare Management Services (WorldCat).
+The SSP will be a single portal for searching, accessing and requesting documents from Quebec universities.

 - GéoIndex - now available (see info below)